konsumer/jsnuke/README.md

 ## plans

-I would like to make an offline wav-generator, so you can output a sound-file.

 Eventually, I would like to minimize any js host requirements, so it can run in more places like:

 - [null0](https://github.com/notnullgames/null0)